seanox/aspect-js/manual/en/markup.md

 ### output

-The attribute output the value or result of its expression as an inner HTML code for an HTML element.
-As value are expected one element or more elements as NodeList or Array, which are then inserted directly.
-The [DataSource-URL (locator)](datasource.md#locator) is also supported, which loads and inserts transformed content from the [DataSource](datasource.md).
+Sets for the HTML element the value or result of its expression as inner HTML.

-In all cases, the output attribute can be combined with the condition attribute and is only executed when the condition is `true`.
+The behavior is similar to the [input](#input) attribute, except that the output is updated with each render cycle.
+Supported values are text, one or more elements as NodeList or Array, as well as absolute or relative URLs to a remote resource and also the [DataSource-URL (locator)](datasource.md#locator) for transformed content from the [DataSource](datasource.md).

-The behavior is similar to the `import` attribute, except that `output` for the element is executed with each relevant render cycle.
+The output attribute can be combined with the condition attribute and will then only be executed if the condition is `true`.

 ```javascript
 const Model = {